An Arboretum to Admire in DC

 Great place for a picnic

 With few restaurants or grocery stores nearby, Costco fit the bill.
-We were hungry for lunch, fresh air and no crowds.
+We were hungry for lunch, fresh air, and no crowds.
 This part of the arboretum couldn’t have been better.
-Our picnic table was surprising clean; considering birds like trees and this table was under one, we enjoyed a perfect outdoor lunch.
+Our picnic table was surprisingly clean; considering birds like trees and this table was under one, we enjoyed a perfect outdoor lunch.

 Our hunger satiated, we were now ready to explore.
-First stop was the parking lot at the administration building that holds the visitor information desk.
+Our first stop was the parking lot at the administration building that holds the visitor information desk.
 The desk agent showed us where to find the bonsai display the concierge at The Jefferson told us about.

 One table had an umbrella and all three tables were surrounded by the late-summer Friendship Garden still in bloom.
 Inside the shop were a few snacks like cheese and crackers, soft drinks, and ice cream guests could enjoy out back.